Women in Engineering (WIE) Day is a free workshop designed to introduce students to engineering and computer science concepts.

-Each year, teams are asked to complete a design challenge using everyday objects to learn teamwork, problem-solving, communication, testing and design process skills.
+Each year, high school students are asked to complete a design challenge using everyday objects to learn teamwork, problem-solving, communication, testing, and design process skills.

-The challenge for WIE Day 2019 asks students to come up with new solutions using everyday materials to design and build a prosthetic leg.
+The challenge for WIE Day 2019 asked students to come up with new solutions using everyday materials to design and build a prosthetic leg.

 Students act as engineers during an imaginary disaster in which a group member's leg was amputated in order to survive a zombie attack.

-Teams design and fabricate a replacement prosthetic limb using given specific starting material and limited additional supplies, similar to how engineers design for individuals while working within constraints.
+Teams designed and fabricated a replacement prosthetic limb using given specific starting material and limited additional supplies, similar to how engineers design for individuals while working within constraints.

-A presentation following the challenge will cover new innovations in prosthetic technology from a biomedical and robotic standpoint as well as research going on right now in the U of I College of Engineering.
+A presentation following the challenge covered new innovations in prosthetic technology from a biomedical and robotic standpoint as well as research going on right now in the U of I College of Engineering.